jupyter/governance/decision_making.md

 ## Required aspects of decision making

-The decision making process is intended to balance broad participation of stakeholders with agility.
-While the size of decision making bodies may vary (e.g. software projects can range from a handful to dozens of decision makers), all need to find this balance.
+The decision-making process is intended to balance broad participation of stakeholders with agility.
+While the size of decision-making bodies may vary (e.g., software projects can range from a handful to dozens of decision makers), all need to find this balance.

 All official Jupyter projects, working groups, governing bodies, and official initiatives must have a clearly defined, and documented decision making body.
 Formally, these decision making bodies make decisions using consensus seeking with an option to call a vote to move the decision forward.